Quaestor: History

-There were initially two quaestors; they were initially appointed by the consuls, but after 447 BC, they were elected by the comitia tributa.
+There were initially two quaestors; they were initially appointed by the consuls, but according to Tacitus after 447 BC, they were elected by the comitia tributa.
 When plebeians were permitted to stand for the quaestorship in 421 BC, two more were added, with assignments to administer the aerarium under senatorial direction.
 It is also around this time that Livy reports a relationship between the quaestors and the public treasury.
 After 267 BC, four more quaestors were added, possibly with assignments to various towns in Italy (e.g., Ostia for management of the food supply).

 The specific number elected year-to-year is difficult to determine at any time, but before Lucius Cornelius Sulla's reforms in 81 BC, there were 19 quaestors; his reforms created one for the water supply, raising the total to 20.
 He also made holding the quaestorship compulsory for advancement to future offices.
 These reforms also established a minimum age for the office, established at 30.
 Additionally, the reforms granted quaestors automatic membership in the senate upon being elected, whereas previously, membership in the senate was granted only after censors revised the Senate rolls every few years.

 During Julius Caesar's dictatorship, he doubled the number of quaestors to forty.